Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 The Oaxaca Mezcal Fair is one of the most anticipated events of La Guelaguetza, bringing together over 300 Oaxacan producers in one place.
 While mezcal is the star of the show, you’ll also find local brewers, coffee roasters, traditional foods, and artisans showcasing their work.

-Before you start tasting mezcal, make sure to fill your belly with one of these traditional Oaxacan dishes at the Semana de los Antojos event next door.
+Before you start tasting mezcal, make sure to fill your belly with traditional Oaxacan dishes at the Semana de los Antojos event next door.
 And after, check out the Oaxacan crafts at the Guelaguetza Artisan Fair.

 Festival of Moles